Ekitji/siem/openssl/readme.md

 - Run **as Administrator** if scanning DLLs in `Program Files`
 - A path that **does not exist** is potentially exploitable — a low-privileged user may be able to create it and plant a malicious `openssl.cnf`
-- Use [openssldir_check](https://github.com/mirchr/openssldir_check) for a more complete analysis including XOR obfuscation detection and PE entropy analysis
+- Use openssldir_check binaries in repo for a more complete analysis including XOR obfuscation detection and PE entropy analysis if you dont get any results with the scripts.